olavrs/carla-lidar-datasets/README.md

 The noise model introduced in the paper is also included in the script.

-All datasets are collected using lidars with 200 meter range.
+All datasets are collected using lidars with 200 meter range and a FOV of 270°.
 The individual datasets are described in more detail in the table below.

 | Sim | Environment | Number of lidars | Angular resolutions | Number of points |
 |-----|-------------|:----------------:|:-------------------:|:----------------:|